 cells don't flow through blood vessels easily, and can clog the vessels.
 If this happens,

-blood and oxygen can't get
+blood and oxygen can't get through,

-way they should.
+should.
 The blockage also can cause pain.

 Pain crises are more likely when someone is sick, dehydrated,